Liquid Instruments raises $13.7M to bring its education-focused 8-in-1 engineering gadget to market – TechCrunch

 Love those pastels.

 The Moku:Go currently works with Macs and Windows but doesn’t have a mobile app yet.
-It integrates with Python, MATLAB, and LabVIEW.
+It integrates with Python, MATLAB and LabVIEW.
 Data goes over Wi-Fi.

 Compared with the Moku:Lab, it has a few perks.
-A USB-C port instead of a mini, a magnetic power port, a 16-channel digital I/O, optional power supply of up to four channels, and of course it’s half the size and weight.
+A USB-C port instead of a mini, a magnetic power port, a 16-channel digital I/O, optional power supply of up to four channels and of course it’s half the size and weight.
 It compromises on a few things — no SD card slot and less bandwidth for its outputs, but if you need the range and precision of the more expensive tool, you probably need a lot of other stuff too.

 Since the smaller option also costs $500 to start (“a price comparable to a textbook”… yikes) compared with the big one’s $3,500, there’s major savings involved.
 And it’s definitely cheaper than buying all those instruments individually.